grote/Transportr/README.md

 ## Contribute

-Contributions should be fun.
-They are both encouraged and appreciated.
 All contributing guides are written in great detail on [our website](https://transportr.app/contribute/), but some are noted below:

 * Share Transportr on social media or show your friends and family that it exists and how to use it.
 * If you find any issues with this app, please report them at [the issue tracker](https://github.com/grote/Transportr/issues).